jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/mapping/mapping.md

 Leaflet is a Javascript library, created by [Mapbox](https://www.mapbox.com/), thats allows us to create an render interactive maps in the browser.
 * Pulls map information from [OpenStreetMap](https://www.openstreetmap.org/), an open source map database.
 * Allows us create the same type of objects you see in Google Maps (e.g., markers, routes, polygons).
+  - then why use leaflet? any particular reason?
 * We can use Javascript events to add interactivity to a Leaflet map.

 ## Setup

 ### Create files

+I recommend some starter code here.
+That way, they can clone and getset up quicker, but also they can reference the solution.

 Create a `map` directory in your in-class directory.
 From there...